Simmering: Sufficient is better than optimal for training neural networks: Methods

-The most probable network configurations are those that maximize $p(\theta)$, and thereby minimize the free energy $F(\theta)$.
-Note that these configurations do not minimize $L(x)$ (nor even $L(\theta)$) because at finite temperature an entropic force $-T\partial_\theta S(\theta)$ drives the network away from minimal loss.
-The entropic drive away from minimal loss is generic because in generic situations there will be more ways to have non-minimal loss than minimal loss (if this wasn't the case generically, one would have a better than even chance of training a network with minimal loss by simply picking a random set of weights and biases).
+The most probable $\theta$ values (and thereby, the most probable neural network parameter combinations) are those that maximize $p(\theta|\mathcal{D})$ (Eq. \ref{eqn:theta_prob}) and thus minimize $F(\theta,\mathcal{D})$ (Eq.\ \ref{eqn:free_energy}).
+Note that the free energy-minimizing $\theta$ does not minimize $L(x,\mathcal{D})$ (nor even $L(\theta,\mathcal{D})$) because at finite temperature an entropic force $-T\partial_\theta S(\theta,\mathcal{D})$ drives $\theta$ away from minimal loss.
+The entropic drive away from minimal loss is generic because there are generally more ways for a system (e.g., a neural network) to have non-minimal loss than minimal loss (neural networks that do not exhibit this property could be trivially trained by randomly selecting weights and biases).
+This entropic force is key to the functionality of sufficient learning -- by incorporating finite-temperature dynamics into parameter updates, entropic forces systematically drive the learning trajectory away from loss-minimizing parameters.

-This entropic force provides the mechanism for sufficient learning that simmering relies on.
-Simmering exploits entropic forces to generate ensembles of sufficiently-learned network configurations which are then able to outperform optimal learning.